 (b) convene a hearing to determine whether to postpone the matter.

-Part Five Rules that apply to conciliations and arbitrations and Con-Arbs
+PART FIVE: RULES THAT APPLY TO CONCILIATIONS AND ARBITRATIONS AND CON-ARBS

-: 24 Where a conciliation or arbitration will take place
+24 Where a conciliation or arbitration will take place

-(1) A dispute must be conciliated or arbitrated in the region in which the cause of action arose, unless a senior commissioner in the head office of the Commission directs otherwise.
+(1) A dispute must be conciliated or arbitrated in the region in which the dispute arose or the employer’s principle place of business is located, unless a senior commissioner in the head office of the Commission directs otherwise.

 (2) The Commission within a region determines the venue for conciliation or arbitration proceedings.

-Rule 25 Representation before the Commission
+25 Representation before the Commission

 (1)